Republican Tax Reform and Denver’s Housing Market

 Property taxes are based on value assessments, which ideally tend to go up — so the property tax deduction plays a valuable role in keeping homeownership affordable.
 The loss of this deduction will increase the cost of owning in a more fundamental way than the loss of the MID, which decreases over time as one pays down the loan.

-How Will Republican Tax Reform Affect DC Real Estate?
+How Will Republican Tax Reform Affect Denver Real Estate?

 There’s more to this tax reform with regards to housing: the legislation impacts the mortgage interest deduction on second homes, the time frames on capital gains exemptions from real estate sales, and there are a few other provisions that will impact housing.
 Such significant changes are bound to create ripple effects on our economy, both seen and unseen.